openconfig/featureprofiles/feature/gribi/otg_tests/ordering_ack_test/README.md

 *   Configure ATE port-1 connected to DUT port-1, and ATE port-2 to DUT port-2.
 *   Connect to the gRIBI server running on DUT, negotiating `RIB_AND_FIB_ACK` as the requested `ack_type` and persistence mode `PRESERVE`.
+Make it become leader.
 Flush all entries after each case.
 *   Install the following entries and determine whether the expected result is
     observed:
     *   A `NextHopGroup` referencing a `NextHop` is responded to with FIB ACK,